rtoy/cmucl/BUILDING.md

    Note for FreeBSD 10 and above: The build requires gcc (Clang will not work) and the lib32 compatiblity package.

-a.
-GNU make
+1. GNU make

    This has to be available either as gmake or make in your PATH, or the MAKE environment variable has to be set to point to the correct binary.

-a.
-The CMU CL source code
+1. The CMU CL source code

    Here you can either use one of the release source tarballs, or check out the source code directly from the public CMUCL git